 I “found” Santa Sabina when looking for its view spot, the platform in its adjoining orange garden.
-I ducked in as darkness was about to fall.
+I ducked into the Basilica as the sun was beginning to fall, the steep angle driving light inside the basilica.
 Rome’s starlings were at the ready, a few early birds out swooping and diving.
-Then, this: